nickmhankins/my-dev-vm/readme.md

    - Install all applications defined in the Hiera with Puppet, cleanup the OS
 3. **Vagrant**
    - Export the Vagrant box

-## Make
-The Packer build files are split into 3 parts and chained together to allow for quicker iteration if you just want to add new applications or create a fresh Vagrant box instead of having to redownload and update the entire VM base image.

 Vagrant boxes will either be added or updated depending on whether or not you choose to destroy existing resoures - because of this, manipulating this Vagrant box outside of this Makefile may cause problems.